Channel 11 (Formosa, Argentina): History

 On May 22, 1970, by means of Decree 2333, the National Executive Chamber issued the provincial government a license to operate on VHF channel 3 in the city of Formosa, capital of the province of the same name.

 That same year, when military governor Augusto Sosa Laprida ordered and obtained on behalf of dictator Juan Carlos Onganía the authorization to install a provincial television station in Formosa, budget problems delayed the realization of the project.

 On June 26, 1976, in Monte Carlo, Carlos Monzón won in the fifth round to Rodrigo Valdez and won his boxing title.
 To watch the fight live, locals had to go to Hostería Rodani, on the other side of Bermejo River, because Chaco Province had an over-the-air television station since 1960.

 That same year, the media needs of the military process made the de facto governor Juan Carlos Colombo to begin its construction, with provincial resources, set to be founded in time for the 1978 FIFA World Cup.

-Originally, it planned to use channel 3 as its frequency; however, the license moved to channnel 11.
+Originally, it planned to use channel 3 as its frequency; however, the license moved to channel 11.
 The license finally started its regular broadcasts on April 8, 1978 as LT 88 TV Canal 11 de Formosa.

 That way, it was founded to cover the 1978 FIFA World Cup; but its first regular broadcasts were held in 1979, with the aim of celebrating the centennial of the Formosan capital.

 The first images were in black and white, while color television started in 1980, when, in an unexpected manner, under the management of Colombo and Videla, they put the station under the national radar.
 Thus, an unacceptable dispossession was consummated that could only be amended 20 years later.

 On December 3, 1979, by means of Decree 3081, the National Executive Chamber approved the protocols signed between Formosa Province and the federal government.